 IV.
 PROPOSED SYSTEM

-The proposed system comprises two modules:
+The proposed system has 2 modules

-The proposed voting mechanism involves three phases:
+The proposed voting mechanism is divided into four phases

 Copyright © 2023 Tushar Ganotra, Sachin Garg.
 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.